BenjaminKobjolke/screenshot-cropper/README.md

 1. Create a directory structure with:

-   - An `input` subdirectory containing the images to crop
+   - An `input/screenshots` subdirectory containing the images to crop
    - A `screenshot-cropper.json` configuration file

 2. Run the application: